 A member of our Pediatric Sedation team will call you one or two days before your child’s procedure to discuss their medical history, review what will happen and answer any questions you may have.

 If we can’t reach you, or if you have additional questions, please call 907-212-3133 between 7:00 a.m. and 5:00 p.m., Monday through Friday, and ask to speak with the procedure nurse.
 You can also use the same number and ask for the charge nurse, who is available 24 hours a day.

 Your child is not allowed to have anything to eat or drink for several hours before the test or procedure.
 This is to decrease the risk of your child vomiting or breathing fluids into their lungs.
 Please follow the following guidelines:

 |Infant formula/milk/light snack

 Parents are always welcome to stay during the procedure.
-If your child is having an MRI or CT and there is a chance you could be pregnant you will need to wait out in the waiting room.
-Your child will be placed on a monitor and closely watched during and after the procedure.
+However, if your child is having an MRI or CT and there is a chance you could be pregnant, you will need to stay in the waiting room.
+Your child will be on a monitor and we will watch them closely during and after the procedure.